C2DH/ranketwo/_units/exploring-historical-newspapers/clip.md

 ---

 {: .headsup}
-**An animation on the impact of the digital on the newspaper as historical source**
+**An animation on the impact of digital technology on the newspaper as historical source**

 Impresso.